reactphp/promise/README.md

 ### How Promise forwarding works

 A few simple examples to show how the mechanics of Promises/A forwarding works.
-These examples are contrived, of course, and in real usage, promise chains will typically be spread across several function calls, or even several levels of your application architecture.
+These examples are contrived, of course, and in real usage, Promise chains will typically be spread across several function calls, or even several levels of your application architecture.

 #### Resolution forwarding

-Resolved promises forward resolution values to the next promise.
+Resolved Promises forward resolution values to the next Promise.
-The first promise, `$deferred->promise()`, will resolve with the value passed to `$deferred->resolve()` below.
+The first Promise, `$deferred->promise()`, will resolve with the value passed to `$deferred->resolve()` below.

-Each call to `then()` returns a new promise that will resolve with the return value of the previous handler.
-This creates a promise "pipeline".
+Each call to `then()` returns a new Promise that will resolve with the return value of the previous handler.
+This creates a Promise "pipeline".

 ``` php
 $deferred = new React\Promise\Deferred();